 16. In the case of a member being out of the county for a number of weeks prior to the fair, the member will have to submit a report to the County Extension Office before the fair entries are turned in to prove the work done on the project was his/her own.
 (This is especially necessary in short-term projects such as vegetable and flower gardens.)
 All projects will be interview judged.

-17. Premiums are awarded to ALL projects EXCEPT market livestock projects, excluding ribbon only classes.
+17. Premiums are awarded to ALL projects with the exception of market livestock projects and ribbon only classes.
 Points are awarded as follows: purple 4, blue 3, red 2, and white 1.
 Dollar value is determined based on county allocated fair budget.

 18. It is required that all members have completed their 4-H records up to the day of the fair in order to sell any animal or sell items in the Silent Auction.
 This includes feed records (if applicable), financial records, project journals, and also completed the requirements in the respective project manuals.
 If all project manuals have been completed, then members must complete an independent study related to their project.
 All records must have a leader signature.
 Leaders will submit a list of those who have NOT completed forms and manuals to the Extension office by the first Monday of the fair at 8am.
 The main objective of the 4-H program is to provide a learning experience for the member and not just provide a place to sell an animal.